-A highlight of Jenny's contentious portfolio is her work on biological therapies.
-Jenny acted for the Kennedy Trust for Rheumatology Research in the first dispute involving biological therapies in the UK, and was the Lead Associate in the billion-dollar Fujifilm Kyowa Kirin Biologics v AbbVie case securing for Fujifilm a ground-breaking form of declaratory relief in preparation for its pharmaceutical launch, in a global market worth over $16bn per year and over £400m in the UK alone.
+- A highlight of Jenny's contentious portfolio is her work on biological therapies.
+Jenny acted for the Kennedy Trust for Rheumatology Research in the first dispute involving biological therapies in the UK, and advised Fujifilm Kyowa Kirin Biologics in its billion-dollar dispute with AbbVie, securing for Fujifilm a ground-breaking form of declaratory relief in preparation for its launch, in a global market worth over $16bn per year and over £400m in the UK alone.

-Jenny assisted in defending H. Lundbeck in a leading case involving its top-selling anti-depressant enantiomer drug, Escitalopram.
-Jenny drew on her scientific background to navigate the highly complex litigation, involving extensive organic chemistry experiments.
+- Jenny assisted in defending H. Lundbeck in a leading case involving its top-selling anti-depressant enantiomer drug, Escitalopram.
+Jenny drew on her scientific background to navigate the highly complex litigation, involving extensive organic chemistry experimentation.

-Assisting clients with global IP concerns, Jenny has coordinated cross-border litigation and an international IP enforcement program spanning 20 jurisdictions, including a global online IP enforcement program.
+- Devising global patent enforcement and defensive strategies, Jenny has coordinated cross-border litigation and international IP enforcement programs spanning 20 jurisdictions, including online IP enforcement.

-Jenny's transactional life sciences experience is also extensive, ranging from modest patent licenses and distribution agreements to highly-complex, high-value licensing and collaboration deals valued up to $8.5 billion.
+- Jenny's transactional practice is extensive, ranging from modest patent licenses and distribution agreements to highly-complex, high-value licensing and collaboration deals valued up to $8.5 billion.
 Clients commented that Jenny has a "very commercial mindset" and "her attention to detail and devotion to the task at hand is indeed impressive."